WebEngineering-FHNW/hs17-bewertete-uebung-neoplay/docs/exercise/exercise.md

 ## Project delivery <to be filled by student>

+**Vorbereitung**: Damit der Foto-Upload funktioniert, ist es momentan notwendig, einen Pfad in `grails-app/services/mvc/FileUploadService.groovy` anzupassen.

+**Hinweis**: Die Applikation ist für Smartphones/Tablets optimiert.
+Bitte Fensterbreite reduzieren.

 How to start the project: `grailsw run-app`

 How to test the project: `grailsw test-app`

 Project description: (if other than `/index.html`)

-**Hinweis**: Damit der Foto-Upload funktioniert, ist es momentan notwendig, einen Pfad in `grails-app/services/mvc/FileUploadService.groovy` anzupassen.

 External contributions: